shiraz-shah/VFCs/README.md

 ```
 awk '{if ($11 <= 0.05) print $1 "\t" $2 "\t" $12}' vOTUs.fasta36 | rev | sed 's/\t[[:digit:]]\+_/\t/' | rev | sed 's/_[[:digit:]]\+\t/\t/' | sort | hashsums | tree_bray > vOTUs.mat
 ```
-The distance-matrix can be input into phylip (https://bio.tools/PHYLIP) or rapidnj (https://github.com/somme89/rapidNJ) to construct a neighbour-joining tree, e.g. like follows:
+The distance-matrix can be input into [PHYLIP](https://bio.tools/PHYLIP) or [rapidNJ](https://github.com/somme89/rapidNJ) to construct a neighbour-joining tree, e.g. like follows:
 ```
 rapidnj -i pd vOTUs.mat > vOTUs.nwk
 ```

-## using phylotreelib for cutting the tree to obtain viral genera, subfamilies and families
+## using PhyloTreeLib for cutting the tree to obtain viral genera, subfamilies and families
 After manually rooting the tree (using FigTree), we used the following cutoffs with  to obtain viral genera, subfamilies and family-level clusters (VFCs) and order-level clusters (VOCs):
 ```
 treetool -I newick --clustcut=0.025 vOTUs.rooted.nwk > vOTUs.VOCs.tsv